0800 043 0020

 • Intermediate: For dancers with some experience and developing skills.

-• Advanced/Competitive: For highly skilled dancers with extensive training.
+• Advanced/Competitive: For highly skilled dancers with extreme training.

 • Professional/Pro-Am: For professional dancers or routines that include professional dancers.

-Competitions have categories for various dance styles, such as ballet, jazz, hip-hop, lyrical, contemporary, tap, and more.
-Dancers compete against others within their specific style.
+Competitions have categories for various dance styles, such as ballet, jazz, hip hop, lyrical, contemporary, tap and more.
+Dancers compete against others within a specific style.

-You can often see Pom Dance at Cheerleading events; see what the difference is HERE
+You often see Pom Dance at Cheerleading events, see what the difference is here.

-Dances are also categorized by the number of performers:
+Dances are also categorised by the number of performers:

 • Solo: One dancer.